 Congratulations on your acceptance to the physician assistant program at DMU – we hope you’re excited to join us!
-Because we know this process can be overwhelming, we’ve put together a quick guide to help you know when and what to expect until orientation.
+Because we know this process can be overwhelming, we’ve put together a quick guide to help you know what to expect until orientation.

 A non-refundable deposit of $500.00 is required to secure your seat in the class.
-Please refer to your deadline which is listed on your Conditions of Enrollment Agreement.
+Please refer to your deadline which is listed on your Outstanding Requirements Form.
 The seat deposit not only secures your seat in the class, but also opens your account at DMU and is credited towards your tuition.
 Failure to pay your seat deposit by the deadline will result in immediate forfeiture of your seat in the class.
 You may pay your seat deposit through your DMU Admissions Account.

-As a follow up to your acceptance email, you were sent an Outstanding Requirements form via email.
+Following acceptance, students must access the Outstanding Requirements Form via their DMU Admission Account.
 The items laid out on this document are truly the requirements of your enrollment and must be completed by the due dates listed.
 Please read this document very carefully and return a signed copy to the admissions office by the deadline listed.
 As you are responsible for completing the tasks as outlined, you’ll want to keep a copy of this for yourself.

 *If you have outstanding prerequisite coursework, you must have a plan in place to complete this prior to the deadline indicated.
 Please contact the admissions office immediately if you foresee difficulty in completing all requirements by the deadlines indicated.

 Submission of transcripts